gphat/omg/_posts/2020-03-28-improving-automation.markdown

 To build automation that works well with humans — or even other automation — we need to consider these techniques **at the time of design**.
 Many of the improvements suggested will require changes to the automation's approaches, algorithms, and capabilities.
 Let's discuss how.

 ## Automation Must Be Designed
 The point of automation is to free the human from some effort.
-Since it's highly unlikely you work alone, that means that other humans will become responsible for working with and caring for the automation in the future.[^jcsauto] To that end **you must treat automation they way you'd treat a product**.
+Unless you work alone, other humans will become responsible for working with and caring for the automation in the future.[^jcsauto] To that end **you must treat automation the way you'd treat a product**.
 That means talking to stakeholders, getting feedback, and considering ergonomics.[^designofevery]

 > An appropriate design should assume the existence of error, it should continually provide feedback, it continually interact with operators in an appropriate way, and it should have a design appropriate for the worst of situations.[^problemauto]